 You can also include an explanation in your Product Feedback Policy.

-You basically need to explain in that document that you go through the top percentage of requests, and as a result, not all request make it into the meetings.
+You basically need to explain in that document that you go through the top percentage of requests, and as a result, not all requests will be considered by the product team.
 However, over time it means that they have the potential to move up and be discussed at a later date.

 Also, consider adding this question and answer into the policy, changing the details to suit you.